 7. Buy Energy Star Appliances.

 8. Put in a programmable thermostat.

-9. Switch to Compact Fluorescent Lights (CFL) and consider room activity sensor switches that will automatically turn off lights when they are not being used.
+9. Switch to Compact Fluorescent lights and consider room activity sensor switches that will automatically turn of lights when they are not being used.

 What are the big trends in Green Building:

 1. Modular or off site built homes.More efficiently built to more stringent standards.
 These homes are generally built with 2X6 frame with closed cell foam insulation.

 Think tested for how it will actually perform instead of each component being rated.
 We like the HERS test.